 Fort McAllister State Historic Park

-After our stroll through downtown Savannah, we continued south to Fort McAllister State Historic Park.
+After our stroll through downtown Savannah, we continued south along Georgia’s colonial coast to Fort McAllister State Historic Park.
 Fort McAllister State Historic Park is located on the banks of the Ogeechee River among salt marshes and giant live oaks.
 Fort McAllister was a three gun earthwork battery.
 Union ironclads attacked the mud earthworks seven times.
 The Confederates didn’t fall until Union General William Sherman captured the fort during his March to the Sea from Atlanta to Savannah.